diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 It’s also possible to set this policy without using an allocation file, by setting `yarn.scheduler.fair.user-as-default-queue` to false so that applications will be placed in the default queue rather than a per-user queue.
 In addition, `yarn.scheduler.fair.allow-undeclared-pools` should be set to false so that users can’t create queues on the fly.

 ##### Preemption
 Preemption allows the scheduler to kill containers for queues that are running with more than their fair share of resources so that the resources can be allocated to a queue that is under its fair share.
-Note that preemption reduces overall cluster efficiency, since the terminated containers need to be reexecuted.
+Note that `preemption reduces overall cluster efficiency, since the terminated containers need to be reexecuted`.

 Preemption is enabled globally by setting `yarn.scheduler.fair.preemption` to true.
 There are two relevant preemption timeout settings: one for minimum share and one for fair share, both specified in seconds.
 By default, the timeouts are not set, so you need to set at least one to allow containers to be preempted.
 1. minimum share preemption timeout